landlab/landlab/docs/source/user_guide/grid.rst

 classes, with more specialized grids inheriting properties and behavior from more general types.
 The class hierarchy is given in the second column, **Inherits from**.

-Grid type                 Inherits from             Node arrangement     Cell geometry
+Grid type                 Inherits from             Node arrangement     Cell geometry #attnKaty
 =========                 =============             ================     =============
 ``RasterModelGrid``       ``ModelGrid``             raster               squares ``VoronoiDelaunayGrid``   ``ModelGrid``             Delaunay triangles   Voronoi polygons